 The most common anxiety disorder is known as specific phobias.
 A phobia is an extreme fear of objects or situations that pose no real threat or danger.
 Our senses, brain, and body interact to react to real, life-threatening situations that cause serious injury or death.

 Pacific CBT therapists have been trained to provide exposure therapy to help clients with phobias.
-If you experience fear and anxiety in the presence of an object or situation that poses no immediate danger and avoidance or extreme fear are hindering your life, contact Pacific CBT to schedule a phone consultation.
-We can evaluate whether exposure therapy or other forms of CBT can help you achieve freedom from the fear.
+If you experience fear and anxiety in the presence of an object or situation that poses no immediate danger and avoidance or extreme fear are hindering your life, contact Pacific CBT to schedule a complimentary 15-minute phone consultation.
+We offer the best phobia treatment in San Francisco and can evaluate whether exposure therapy or other forms of CBT can help you achieve freedom from the fear.